Daniel-Mietchen/datascience/cinema.md

 * [What one skill = an awesome life? | Dr. Shimi Kang](https://www.youtube.com/watch?v=1EHZAQmw2JA)
   - spoiler: Adaptability
   - mentions three things that humans are not doing that are throwing us off balance
-    - "P.O.D" (she wrote abook on it: "The Dolphin Way")
+    - "P.O.D" (she wrote a book on it: "The Dolphin Way")
       - Play (gives passion)
         - unstructured, like the Lego of old times, not overprescribed and directed
       - Others (connecting with them gives purpose)